Sehindemi/HA-Flaskapp-docker/README.md

    cd HA-Flaskapp-docker/flask-app

-2. **Build and start the containers: Use Docker Compose to build and run the containers:** docker-compose up --build
+2. **Build and start the containers:**
+Use Docker Compose to build and run the containers:

+docker-compose up --build

-3. Access the Flask app: Open a browser and go to http://localhost to see the running Flask application. docker-compose up --scale flask-app=3
+3. **Access the Flask app:**
+Open a browser and go to http://localhost to see the running Flask application.

 ## Stages of Building the Application